jakobabesser/jakobabesser.github.io/index.md

 💼 I am a senior scientist and principal investigator at [Fraunhofer IDMT](https://www.idmt.fraunhofer.de/) with a focus on applied research in music information retrieval & machine listening.

+💼 I am also a Postdoctoral Researcher at the International Audio Laboratories Erlangen in the group of [Prof. Dr. Meinard Müller](https://www.audiolabs-erlangen.de/fau/professor/mueller)

 🎓 I'm currently working on my habilitation **Computational Analysis of Sounds and Music** at the [TU Ilmenau](https://www.tu-ilmenau.de).

 🔬 In my research, I combine techniques from machine learning / deep learning and audio signal processing.
 I mainly focus on two application scenarios: